 Allele Exceptions

-The “Allele Exceptions” allows the “Owner” to override certain alleles or combination of alleles that would normally be flagged by OSIRIS for human review.
+The “Allele Exceptions” section allows the user to override certain alleles or combination of alleles that would normally be flagged by OSIRIS for human review.
 When alleles or sets of alleles are placed in these sections OSIRIS treats their appearance as “normal” unless they have significant deviations from other threshold settings.
-The exceptions are specified separately for each kit and there are four type of exceptions; Off ladder alleles, Sample trialleles, Control trialleles, and positive controls.
+The exceptions are specified separately for each kit and there are four types of exceptions; Off ladder alleles, Sample trialleles, Control trialleles, and positive controls.